sherlock-project/sherlock/removed_sites.md

 ## Teknik

-As of 2019-11-30, the site causes Sherlock to just hang.
+As of 2019-11-30, the site causes spectre to just hang.

 ```json
   "Teknik": {